-Last year, I bought a collection of Idarado mine specimens from the daughter of a miner who worked at the mine between the 1950s and 1970s.
-There are lots of very attractive specimens with micro pyrite crystals on both calcite and quartz, as well as light manganocalcites, some interesting quartz and calcite specimens, and a few sulfide minerals from the replacement ore bodies.
-The new finds from 2008-10 are represented by lots of singles and groups from the Cliffhanger pocket, a new find in 2009--quartz epimorphs after anhydrite from a vein above the Dawn of Day mine on Cement Creek northwest of Silverton, and nice dark scepter amethyst crystals from Little Giant Basin collected by Mark Mahlum in 2008.
-Also collected by Mark are some new amethyst crystals collected in the Hurricane Pass area.
+This summer I bought a the rest of a collection of Idarado mine specimens from the daughter of a miner who worked at the mine between the 1950s and 1970s.
+There are lots of very attractive specimens with micro pyrite crystals on both calcite and quartz, as well as light manganocalcites, some interesting quartz and calcite specimens.
+Christina and I found a pocket this past summer of Quartz epimorphs after Anhydrite.
+We're calling the pocket the Vampire pocket, Ouray County.
+The specimens were collected primarily with sharpened wooden dowels, and that's where the name came from.

 For the past several years I've been collecting ore specimens from dozens of mines in the San Juans.
 These will include classic famous mines like the Camp Bird and the Sunnyside, but also lesser known mines like the Atlas, Sydney, Alaska, and the Spotted Pup (Dives mine).
 I also have a large selection of micro mineral specimens from Colorado, and if you'll let me know your wants, I'll let you know what I have on hand.